 Being a parent is arguably the hardest job anyone can have.
 With the majority of the population working and much of that work making its way into the home, it’s easy to become overwhelmed and distracted at times when your undivided attention is needed most.

-If a wearable device can assist (but certainly not replace)a parent in monitoring the health and well-being of a child, then it should certainly stand to reason that it is an area worth paying close attention to.
+If a wearable device can assist (but certainly not replace) in the health and well-being of a child, then it should certainly stand to reason that it is an area worth paying close attention to.

 Owlet Smart Sock